Your motivation is at rock bottom. Here’s how neuroscience can help

 Admit it.
-With the UK hitting its first anniversary of coronavirus restrictions and working from home orders, your motivation levels aren’t the highest at the moment.
+Between a sprawling to-do list and the drab weather, your motivation levels aren’t the highest at the moment.

-As we learned while sitting down with her (virtually, of course), there are several scientifically-backed methods that can increase your general enthusiasm and ramp up your productivity.
+As we learned while sitting down with her, there are several scientifically-backed methods that can increase your general enthusiasm and ramp up your productivity.

 So: neurologically, what actually is motivation?